+OM-1.3.8 The use of tech

-OM-1.3.8 The use of technology-related products, services, activities, processes and delivery channels exposes a bank to strategic, operational and reputational risks, and the possibility of material financial loss.
+The use of technology-related products, services, activities, processes and delivery channels exposes a bank to strategic, operational and reputational risks, and the possibility of material financial loss.
 Consequently, a bank should have an integrated approach to identifying, measuring, monitoring and managing technology risks.
 Sound technology risk management uses the same precepts as operational risk management and includes: